fafonse/CSVault/MATH2050/Linear Regression.md

 2. $Y_{i}$ is related to $X_{i}$ by the following [[Pearson's Correlation Coefficient|linear relationship]]
 	- $Y_{i} = \theta_{0} + \theta_{1}X_{i} + e_{i}$
 ### Determining the Best Line
 When finding the line of best fit, we can just find which line has the least deviation from the points.
-What we can do is just get the sum of differences (*residuals*) from the line and square/absolute that to find the total difference.
+What we can do is just get the [[Residuals|residuals]] from the line and square/absolute that to find the total difference.

 We want our difference to get as close to 0 as possible.